mucherino/teaching/GPU/shared-matrix.md

 	shared_mem[myelement] = 0.0f;

-Since only the threads belonging to the same warp are perfectly synchronized, it is necessary to enforce the synchronization of the entire block, for ensuring data consistency:
+Since only the threads belonging to the same warp are perfectly synchronized, it is necessary to enforce the synchronization of the entire block before continuing with the computations, in order to ensure data consistency:

 	__syncthreads();